 I first saw this idea about a year ago on one of my fellow #outdoorfamilies blogger’s sites, Bring The Kids.
 Right away I knew it was something C would go nuts over, so I filed it away in my mental “to do at some point” list.
 We finally got around to it about a month ago, and it has been such a hit that I wish we would have done it sooner!
 For the first two weeks C spent almost every waking minute out there, but we’re still out there almost every day even now that the novelty has worn off!

 Neither my husband nor I are what I would call particularly handy, so it’s probably fair to say that if WE can successfully build a shed that looks like one of those Sydney sheds, YOU can successfully build one!
+Some advice for construction projects is always handy when you are not, articles from Watara Homes Constructions is a good place to start if you are out of ideas.
 All of the parts can be found at your local home improvement store, and it can easily be designed to fit whatever space you have.
 Here’s a list of materials and step-by-step instructions.

 Wooden board to make the table – you choose the dimensions, but remember that the end users will be wee folk with short little arms.
 In other words, don’t make the table too deep.
 Our board was about 3 feet wide (measured left to right), 20 inches deep (measured front to back), and about 1 inch thick (measured top to bottom.)